Rafael Walker

 Email Address: rafael.walker@baruch.cuny.edu

 Assistant professor of English and, by courtesy, of Black and Latino Studies at Baruch College, Rafael Walker specializes in American and African American literature, theory of the novel, and gender and sexuality studies.
 A wide-ranging scholar, he is working on two book-length projects at present—one on the American realist novel and the other on biraciality in American culture.
-The first project, “Realism after the Individual: Women, Desire, and the Modern American Novel,” traces the transformation of the realist novel in the hands of early-twentieth-century American writers, who adapted this quintessentially nineteenth-century genre to the peculiar conditions of their age.
+The first project, Realism after the Individual: Women, Desire, and the Modern American Novel (forthcoming with University of Chicago Press), traces the transformation of the realist novel in the hands of early-twentieth-century American writers, who adapted this quintessentially nineteenth-century genre to the peculiar conditions of their age.
 The second project, “Biraciality in American Literature and Culture,” focuses on a long line of writings about—and often by—mixed black-and-white people in the U.S. Pressing for a more nuanced approach to race than we get from the habit of classifying these writers easlily within African American literature, Walker argues that these writers’ fervent attempts to carve out space in the American imagination for biracial existence constitute a distinct tradition.

-Essays related to both of these longer projects have appeared or will appear soon in a variety of venues—J19, Twentieth-Century Literature, Studies in the Novel, and Genre among them.
+Essays related to both of these longer projects have appeared in a variety of venues—J19, Twentieth-Century Literature, Studies in the Novel, and Genre among them.
 His essay “Nella Larsen Reconsidered: The Trouble with Desire in Quicksand and Passing,” published in MELUS, won the Modern Language Association’s 2016 Crompton-Noll Award for Best Essay in LGBTQ Studies.
 He is the editor of The Awakening and Selected Stories (Warbler Classics) and of a critical edition of Nella Larsen’s 1929 novel Passing (Broadview Press).
 He also often writes about issues in higher education; much of his work in this vein has appeared in The Chronicle of Higher Education.
 He has served on the editorial board of J19: The Journal of Nineteenth-Century Americanists.

 Before coming to Baruch, he taught at several colleges and universities along the East Coast.
 At Baruch, he teaches courses in his various areas of specialization—primarily American and African American fiction—as well as courses in the college’s signature Great Works Program.